-F. Create better links between the physics curriculum at all levels and the mathematics curriculum which form pre-requisites to physics classes.

-The aim of this element of the Physics initiative is to identify and integrate specific calculations, concepts, and problems in both physics and mathematics courses for enhancing the value of Math prerequisites for students taking physics.
+F. Create enhancements and better alignment and links between the physics curriculum at all levels and the mathematics curriculum which form pre-requisites to physics classes.
+The aim of this element of the Physics initiative has several parts: (1)To identify and integrate specific calculations, concepts, and problems in both physics and mathematics courses for enhancing the value of Math prerequisites for students taking physics.
 This is a collaborative effort by Physics and Mathematics led and stewarded by Physics, but involving Mathematics faculty members as they are interested.
 This work builds upon mathematics related assessment work in Physics involving the Basic Skills Diagnostic Test and Calculus Concept Inventory, and discussion between Mathematics and Physics faculty members.
+(2) To create math study modules for intervention and help when students in PH 211, who have had calculus, score poorly on the Calculus Concept Inventory.
+And also, to create math study modules for intervention and help when students in all physics classes when students perform poorly on the Basic Skills Diagnostic Test.
+(3) Create an Applied Physics Calculations course that would be linked to ongoing physics courses, and which would provide a way for learning elementary math through science applications and provide a new pathway into Math 95.